 As soon as the Bride arrives at the Groom’s house, the family will make her feel welcomed and cheer her up.
 The couple will start off by un-knotting each others bands that the friends put on them at the Mendhi.

 Milk – One of the ice breakers the family will set up is where the couple have to fight for the hidden ring in a bowl of milk.
 I guess the idea is to get the couple accustomed to each others personal space.

 Khara – Another game is where the women will also spin a khara (water pot) around the Grooms head several times and then drink from it.
-The groom will try to stop them from doing so, or both could just get ProSkins boosts and play video games.
+The groom will try to stop them from doing so.

 Guthna Pakrai – This is where the youngest brother of the Groom sits on or holds the knee of the Bride.
 As he’s the baby brother, the Bride gives him a bit of pocket money.
 The idea makes sense as he’s her new baby brother too but it has become more of a trend- so the baby brother will demand money.

 Otherwise known as the golden night, this is where the couple engage in sexual intercourse for the first time.
 But, normally the couple will go to a hotel due to the thin walls at home.
 It’s been reported that some mothers will lay down white bedding to ensure intercourse has taken place and more importantly that she is a virgin!
 Yum.